The Graduate School offers programs in education at the doctoral and master’s levels.

 EDUC 863 • Topics in Education 1-4 Credits

-EDUC 865 • Resource Management in K-12 Education 3 Credits
+EDUC 865 • Resource Management 4 Credits

 Examination of constitutional authority for using public funds to support public schools and the tax structure used to generate revenue for schools.
 Evaluation of the budget process and publications implemented against recognized best practices.
 Application of emerging practices and essential facets of human resource management.
 Analysis of the resource allocation pattern of a school aimed toward improved student learning.
 Exploration of the relationship between personal values/ethical guidelines and resource management practices in schools.

-EDUC 867 • Budgeting and Fiscal Management in Higher Education 3 Credits
+EDUC 867 • Budgeting and Fiscal Management in Higher Education 4 Credits

-EDUC 868 • Director of Special Education 3 Credits
+EDUC 868 • Director of Special Education 4 Credits

-Application of state and federal laws, rules, and procedures governing special education funding, administrative structures, and relative to school districts including board meetings, policies, communications, and practices.
+Application of state and federal laws, rules, and procedures governing Special Education funding, administrative structures, and relative to school districts including board meetings, policies, communications, and practices.
 Understanding of the resources available, along with agencies and organizations that serve Minnesota students with a disability and their families.
-Understanding of special education program development including needs assessment, design, implementation, and evaluation.
+Understanding of Special Education program development including needs assessment, design, implementation, and evaluation.

 Special Notes: It is not required but is beneficial for students to register for EDUC 868 alongside registration for EDUC 889.

-EDUC 870 • Doctoral Research IV 3 Credits
+EDUC 870 • Doctoral Research IV 4 Credits

 Application of research design principles including selection of participants, instruments/protocols, data collection approaches, data analyses, field tests.
 Analysis of limitations/delimitations and ethical issues in research.
 Evaluation and development of data collection tools and protocols.
 Analysis of data using appropriate methods and tools.